NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups

 The following proposition proves the nonseparability of $i_*(\pi_1(\Sigma))<\pi_1(N)$ constructed in Proposition \ref{surface}.
-The proof is essentially a proof of the aspirality character defined in \cite{Li1} being not $\pm 1$, but we do not use the terminology of aspirality character, since the picture is relatively simple.
+The proof is essentially checking that the spirality character defined in \cite{Li1} for $\Sigma\to N$ is nontrivial, but we do not use the terminology of spirality character, since the picture is relatively simple.

 \begin{proposition} For the properly immersed surface $i:\Sigma\looparrowright N$ constructed in Proposition \ref{surface}, $i_*(\pi_1(\Sigma))<\pi_1(N)$ is a nonseparable subgroup. \end{proposition}